-AS FILED WITH THE SECURITIES AND EXCHANGE COMMISSION ON SEPTEMBER 8, 1999
+AS FILED WITH THE SECURITIES AND EXCHANGE COMMISSION ON OCTOBER 18, 1999

 REGISTRATION NO. 333-81255 SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549 AMENDMENT NO. 1 TO FORM S-4 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 LEAR CORPORATION (EXACT NAME OF REGISTRANT AS SPECIFIED IN ITS CHARTER) DELAWARE 13-3386776 (STATE OR OTHER JURISDICTION OF INCORPORATION OR (I.R.S.
-EMPLOYER IDENTIFICATION NO.) ORGANIZATION) AND SUBSIDIARY GUARANTORS: LEAR OPERATIONS CORPORATION LEAR CORPORATION AUTOMOTIVE HOLDINGS (EXACT NAME OF REGISTRANTS AS SPECIFIED IN THEIR RESPECTIVE CHARTERS) DELAWARE 38-3265872 DELAWARE 11-2462850 (STATE OR OTHER JURISDICTION OF INCORPORATION OR (I.R.S.
-EMPLOYER IDENTIFICATION NO.) ORGANIZATION) 3714 (PRIMARY STANDARD INDUSTRIAL CLASSIFICATION CODE NUMBER) JOSEPH F. MCCARTHY, ESQ.
-LEAR CORPORATION 21557 TELEGRAPH ROAD 21557 TELEGRAPH ROAD SOUTHFIELD, MI 48086-5008 (248) 447-1500 SOUTHFIELD, MI 48086-5008 (248) 447-1500 (ADDRESS, INCLUDING ZIP CODE, AND TELEPHONE NUMBER, (NAME, ADDRESS, INCLUDING ZIP CODE, AND TELEPHONE INCLUDING NUMBER, AREA CODE, OF REGISTRANT'S PRINCIPAL EXECUTIVE OFFICES) INCLUDING AREA CODE, OF AGENT FOR SERVICE) -----COPIES TO: JOHN L. MACCARTHY DANIEL A. NINIVAGGI WINSTON & STRAWN 200 PARK AVENUE NEW YORK, NY 10166 (212) 294-6700 APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO PUBLIC: As soon as practicable after this Registration Statement becomes effective.
-If the securities being registered on this Form are being offered in connection with the formation of a holding company and there is compliance with General Instruction G, check the following box: [] If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: [] If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: []
+20549 AMENDMENT NO. 2 то FORM S-4 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 ------LEAR CORPORATION (EXACT NAME OF REGISTRANT AS SPECIFIED IN ITS CHARTER) DELAWARE 13-3386776 (STATE OR OTHER JURISDICTION OF INCORPORATION OR (I.R.S.
+EMPLOYER IDENTIFICATION NO.) ORGANIZATION) AND SUBSIDIARY GUARANTORS: LEAR OPERATIONS CORPORATION LEAR CORPORATION AUTOMOTIVE HOLDINGS (EXACT NAME OF REGISTRANTS AS SPECIFIED IN THEIR RESPECTIVE CHARTERS) 38-3265872 DELAWARE DELAWARE 11-2462850 (STATE OR OTHER JURISDICTION OF INCORPORATION OR ORGANIZATION) (I.R.S.
+EMPLOYER IDENTIFICATION NO.) 3714 (PRIMARY STANDARD INDUSTRIAL CLASSIFICATION CODE NUMBER) JOSEPH F. MCCARTHY, ESQ.
+LEAR CORPORATION 21557 TELEGRAPH ROAD 21557 TELEGRAPH ROAD SOUTHFIELD, MI 48086-5008 SOUTHFIELD, MI 48086-5008 (248) 447-1500 (248) 447-1500 (ADDRESS, INCLUDING ZIP CODE, AND TELEPHONE NUMBER, (NAME, ADDRESS, INCLUDING ZIP CODE, AND TELEPHONE INCLUDING NUMBER, INCLUDING AREA CODE, OF AGENT FOR SERVICE) AREA CODE, OF REGISTRANT'S PRINCIPAL EXECUTIVE OFFICES) -------

+COPIES TO: JOHN L. MACCARTHY DANIEL A. NINIVAGGI WINSTON & STRAWN 200 PARK AVENUE NEW YORK, NY 10166 (212) 294-6700

+APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO PUBLIC: As soon as practicable after this Registration Statement becomes effective.

+If the securities being registered on this Form are being offered in connection with the formation of a holding company and there is compliance with General Instruction G, check the following box: [

+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: []

+If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: []

-DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(a) OF THE SECURITIES ACT OF 1933 OR UNTIL THIS REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE SECURITIES AND EXCHANGE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(a), MAY DETERMINE.
+THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL

+FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(a) OF THE SECURITIES ACT OF 1933 OR UNTIL THIS REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE SECURITIES AND EXCHANGE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(a), MAY DETERMINE.